networkservicemesh/site/content/docs/concepts/architecture.md

 ```

 Please note: there is nothing magic about the choice of labels as 'service: ...' as with all labels, the choice is arbitrary,
-its the matching that matters.
+it's the matching that matters.

 #### Selective Composition